Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Introduction

 A similar demonstration of this scheme has been given by Behera \etal in \cite{behera2019demonstration}.
 However, they have performed limited experiments in this regard, showing the results of entanglement swapping on 2 pairs of qubits only.
 In quantum-repeaters, entanglement-swapping has to be performed on multiple pairs of qubits successively in a nested fashion.
 As a result, hardware errors might accumulate in qubits impacting their fidelity.
-So, performing the entanglement-swapping protocol only one time likely doesn't give representative results of a real quantum repeater.
+Therefore, performing the entanglement - swapping protocol only once, most likely would not provide representative results of a real quantum repeater.
 In addition, they have also introduced a quantum error-correction code to purify the entangled-qubits by using Controlled-NOT (CNOT) operations on them.
-This approach is not suitable for large-scale quantum networks since CNOT, being a local-operation, cannot be performed on qubits separated by a large distance in space.
-In addition, they report that, the code can only correct 2 specific types of errors - namely, bit flip and phase-change - and, that too if the entangled qubits start out are in a pure-state.
-For more general types of errors in a quantum-communication channel, and, for qubits starting out in a mixed-state, their code fails to increase the fidelity of entanglement.
-For communication networks, this can be solved by condensing multiple low-fidelity entangled pairs into one high-fidelity pair by using an entanglement-distillation protocol.
+This approach is also not suitable for large-scale quantum networks since CNOT, being a local-operation, cannot be performed on qubits separated by a large distance in space.
+In addition, they report that, the error-correction code can only correct 2 specific types of errors - namely, bit flip and phase-change - and that too, only if the entangled qubits start out are in a pure-state.
+For more general types of errors in a quantum-communication channel, and for qubits starting out in a mixed-state, their code fails to increase the fidelity of entanglement.
+For communication networks, this can be mitigated by condensing multiple low-fidelity entangled pairs into one high-fidelity pair by using an entanglement-distillation protocol.
 We demonstrate this general approach of building a quantum-repeater in our experiments.